cloudmesh-community/fa18-516-17/paper/paper.md

 Accoring to thier CCSP page,

-> *Certified Cloud Security Professional (CCSP) The CCSP is a global credential that represents the highest standard for cloud security expertise.
-It was co-created by Cloud Security Alliance and (ISC)² — leading stewards for information security and cloud computing security* [@fa18-516-17-CCSP].
+> "Certified Cloud Security Professional (CCSP) The CCSP is a global credential that represents the highest standard for cloud security expertise.
+It was co-created by Cloud Security Alliance and (ISC)² — leading stewards for information security and cloud computing security" [@fa18-516-17-CCSP].

 #### CSA Global Consulting Program

-*The Cloud Security Alliance Global Consulting Program (CSA GCP) allows cloud users to work with a network of trusted security professionals and organizations that offer qualified professional services based on CSA best practices.
-These providers bring with them a broad understanding of the challenges organizations face when moving to the cloud* [@fa18-516-17-global-consultancy].
+> "The Cloud Security Alliance Global Consulting Program (CSA GCP) allows cloud users to work with a network of trusted security professionals and organizations that offer qualified professional services based on CSA best practices.
+These providers bring with them a broad understanding of the challenges organizations face when moving to the cloud" [@fa18-516-17-global-consultancy].

 ### Working Groups